dcaton/Hubitat/QolSysIQPanel/README.md

 =========================

 1. These drivers use the alarm panel's Control4 (C4) interface.
-As of firmware 2.6, you must enable 6 digit user codes before you can enable the C4 interface.
-By default, the IQ panel uses 4 digit user codes.
-However, once the C4 inteface is enabled, you can go back to 4 digit user codes.
+As of firmware 2.6, you must enable 6 digit user codes before you can enable the C4 interface (by default, the IQ panel uses 4 digit user codes).
+However, once the C4 interface is enabled, you can go back to 4 digit user codes.
 Your existing codes will remain intact.

     If you are already using 6 digit user codes, skip to step 2.
-Otherwise, on your alarm panel, touch the small grap bar at the top of the screen, then choose Settings -> Advanced Settings -> Enter Dealer Code -> Dealer Settings.
+Otherwise, on your alarm panel, touch the small gray bar at the top of the screen, then choose Settings -> Advanced Settings -> Enter Dealer Code -> Dealer Settings.
 Scroll down to 6 Digit User Codes and check the box.
 Your existing codes will have two zeros added to the end.
 Touch Ok.
 Your panel may reboot.